Montego Bay: Mobile voice and broadband

 Mobile voice and broadband services in Montego Bay is dominated by both incumbents, FLOW & Digicel.
 Both carriers provide GSM, EDGE, 3G HSPA & HSPA+ connectivity in and around the city.

 Currently, FLOW offers HSPA+ of up to 21 Mbit/s on 850 MHz and 1900 MHz with speeds of up to 21 Mbit/s.
 FLOW also offers LTE data in Montego Bay.
 The company is the currently the only carrier to provide comprehensive LTE coverage within the city itself.
 Coverage also extends out towards to the adjoining rural areas surrounding Montego Bay such as Liliput to east and Hopewell (in the parish of Hanover) to the west.
 FLOW's LTE network uses LTE Band 4, commonly known as AWS.
 Users can avail themselves of speeds of up to 150 Mbit/s down and 50 Mbit/s up.
 In some areas in the city, FLOW subscribers are able to access LTE Advanced with speeds up to 225 Mbit/s; making Montego Bay the only city in Jamaica to have access to such.

 Digicel, Jamaica's larger mobile network, also offers 21 Mbit/s HSPA+; however, they also offer DC-HSDPA (commonly known as DC-HSPA+) allowing capable devices speeds of up to 42 Mbit/s on paired 850 MHz spectrum.
 Digicel's LTE network is also available in Montego Bay, owing to its commitment to provide an islandwide LTE network, offering LTE in the city for its subscribers.
 The network is theoretically capable of speeds up to 75 Mbit/s on 10 MHz of Band 17 spectrum.

 In popular culture

 The city was the subject of a namesake song by Bobby Bloom in 1970, which became a Top Ten hit in the United States for Bloom.
 It was covered by Jon Stevens in 1980 and by Amazulu in 1986, becoming minor hits for both.

 Several scenes from the 1973 James Bond film Live and Let Die (in which Roger Moore appeared as Bond for the first time) were filmed around Montego Bay.

+Montego Bay was featured in the song Santechnikas iš Ukmergės by Lithuanian singer Vytautas Kernagis.

+The NBC TV Series Manifest (TV series) revolves around passengers who were aboard Montego Air 828 — a fictional flight traveling from Montego Bay to New York City.